jishen027/jishen027/README.md

 ### Hi there 👋

-I'am Jeb Lee, and I am a software engineer.
+I'am Jeb Lee, and I am a software developer.
 I am currently working at [Tencent](https://www.tencent.com/en-us) as a backend engineer.
 I am interested in distributed system, cloud native, and kubernetes.
-I am also a contributor of [TiDB]() and [TiKV]().

 <!-- github stats: -->